|[View Job Specification]||[View Printable Version]|

 The resulting open competitive eligible list will be used to fill vacancies in any jurisdiction where the title exists.

 DUTIES: The work involves responsibility for the combined functions of preventing, controlling and suppression of fires and providing emergency medical services to residents of a fire district.
 The employee may operate specially equipped emergency medical vehicles in the transport of victims to area hospitals in addition to operating fire apparatus.
+The employee, having completed the appropriate level of EMT certification, renders initial medical services to persons requiring medical assistance.
 Does related work as required.

 RESIDENCE REQUIREMENT: OPEN COMPETITIVE examination candidates must have resided in the United States of America or one of its territories for not less than one (1) month immediately preceding the date of exam.
 Preference in appointment may be given to local residents.
 Appointments to positions in some municipalities are subject to residence requirements pursuant to local laws.